GetDKAN/dkan/modules/json_form_widget/README.md

   - Signifies that this will be a list of items
 - type: autocomplete
   - the list will show with an autocomplete function
-    - The person filling out the form will type selections and enter them with previous options possibly showing below
+    - The person filling out the form will type selections and enter them with previous options possibly showing below.
 - allowCreate: true
   - The user can create list items by typing them, rather than only being able to select predetermined options.
 - source